Baccarat: Variations

-Mini-baccarat is a version of played on a small table with smaller minimums/maximums.
-It is popular with more casual players, particularly those from Asia.
+Mini-baccarat is a version of punto banco played on a small table with smaller minimums/maximums.
+It is popular with the more casual players, particularly those from Asia, where this version is commonly played.

-A mini-baccarat variation where even money is paid on winning banker bets (rather than 95%), except when the banker wins with 6, which pay only 50% of the bet, goes under various names including Super 6 and Punto 2000.
-The house edge on a banker bet under Super 6 is 1.46% compared with regular commission baccarat at 1.058%.
+A mini-baccarat variation where even money is paid on winning banker bets (rather than 95%), except when the banker wins with 6, in which case the banker bet pays 1-to-2 (50% of the bet), goes under various names including Super 6 and Punto 2000.
+The house edge on a banker bet under Super 6 is 1.46% compared to regular commission baccarat's 1.058%.
 This is equivalent to increasing the commission by 17.45% to 5.87%.
-The banker wins with a 6 about five times every eight-deck shoe.
-As well as its increased house edge, the Super 6 variation is used by casinos for its speed, since it partially does away with the time-consuming process of calculating and collecting commission on winning banker bets except for winning with a 6.
+The banker wins with a 6 about five times in an eight-deck shoe.
+In addition to its increased house edge, the Super 6 variation is used by casinos for its speed, since it partially does away with the time-consuming process of calculating and collecting commission on winning banker bets except for winning with a 6.

 In a similar variation called EZ-baccarat, even money is paid on both winning banker or player bets, except when the banker wins with a total of 7 after the third card is drawn, which results in a push on banker bets.
 The game has two additional options, the Dragon 7, a specific bet of a winning three-card 7 on the banker side, which pays 40-to-1 instead of pushing, and Panda 8, a bet of a winning three-card 8 on the player side, which pays 25-to-1.

-Chemin de fer

-Chemin de fer is a version which first appeared in the late 19th century.
-Its name, which is the French term for railway, comes from the version being quicker than the original game, the railway being at that time the fastest means of transport.
-It is still the most popular version in France.

 Six decks of cards are used, shuffled together.
 Players are seated in random order, typically around an oval table; discarded cards go to the center.
 Play begins to the right of the croupier and continues counterclockwise.

 Once play begins, one player is designated as the banker; this player also deals.
 The other players are "punters".
 The position of banker passes counterclockwise in the course of the game.
-In each round, the banker wagers the amount he wants to risk.
-The other players, in order, then declare whether they will "go bank", playing against the entire current bank with a matching wager.
-Only one player may "go bank".
+In each round, the banker wagers the amount they are willing to risk.
+Each other player, in order, then declares whether they will "go bank", playing against the entire current bank with a matching wager.
+A maximum of one player may "go bank".
 If no one "goes bank", players make their wagers in order.
 If the total wagers from the players are less than the bank, observing bystanders may also wager up to the amount of the bank.
-If the total wagers from the players are greater than the bank, the banker may choose to increase the bank to match; if he does not, the excess wagers are removed in reverse play order.
+If the total wagers from the players are greater than the bank, the banker may choose to increase the bank to match; otherwise, the excess wagers are removed in reverse play order.